dcolthorp/limitless-cli/README.md

 - **Robust Caching**: Intelligently caches daily logs to minimize API calls while ensuring data is complete and up-to-date.
 See the full [caching strategy](./docs/caching_strategy.md) for details.
 - **Flexible Queries**: Fetch data for a single day, a specific week, a date range, or using relative periods like `today`, `last-week`, or `this-month`.
-- **Multiple Fetch Strategies**: Automatically uses a hybrid fetch strategy to balance API efficiency and speed, with optional parallel fetching.
+- **Multiple Fetch Strategies**: Supports three streaming strategies (Daily, Bulk, Hybrid) to optimize for different scenarios.
+The default Hybrid strategy automatically analyzes gaps and uses the most efficient approach for each.
 - **Multiple Output Formats**: View data as clean, readable markdown or as raw JSON for piping to other tools.

 ## Installation